 ESTABLISHMENT OF HOUSING DEPARTMENT

-The General Council hereby establishes the Quartz Valley Housing Department as a department of the Tribe operating in accordance with this Ordinance, created under and subject to the laws of the Tribe in the conduct of its affairs and activities.
+The General Community Council hereby establishes the Quartz Valley Housing Department as a department of the Tribe operating in accordance with this Ordinance, created under and subject to the laws of the Tribe in the conduct of its affairs and activities.

-The General Council may determine in the future to have a Housing Housing Department operate as a Tribal-based nonprofit organization duly organized to promote and undertake community development activities on a not-for-profit basis within the Service Area so as to satisfy the requirements of 24 CFR § 1003.201(c)(2)(iv), and at that time designate the Housing Department as a Community Based Development Organization.
+The General Community Council may determine in the future to have a Housing Housing Department operate as a Tribal-based nonprofit organization duly organized to promote and undertake community development activities on a not-for-profit basis within the Service Area so as to satisfy the requirements of 24 CFR § 1003.201(c)(2)(iv), and at that time may choose to designate the Housing Department as a Community Based Development Organization.

+The General Community Council hereby ratifies and confirms that it has rescinded the designation of the Modoc Lassen Indian Housing Authority as the Tribally Designated Housing Entity of the Tribe, and confirms that the Tribe, through the Housing Department established herein, shall be the sole recipient of the Tribe’s Indian Housing Block Grant funds under NAHASDA.

 III.
 HOUSING COMMITTEE